adriancarriger/experiments/README.md

 # experiments

-A collection of various code experiments indetended to explore new technologies.
+A collection of various code experiments intended to explore new technologies.